holzweg/hwboot/README.md

 ### Configuration
 Using the power of [LESS] (http://www.lesscss.org), you can overwrite many things such as colours, column widths and font sizes.
---> see design/hwboot/stylesheets/less/variables.less and design/hwboot/stylesheets/less/hwboot.less.
+&rarr; see design/hwboot/stylesheets/less/variables.less and design/hwboot/stylesheets/less/hwboot.less.

 You may want to overwrite these files in your own extension to preserve the upgrade path.
 Additionally, we provide a few configuration options in
---> settings/hwboot.ini
+&rarr; settings/hwboot.ini

 ### Feedback and Feature Requests
 We're happy to receive your feedback at technik[at]holzweg.com